 Bonus...the teriyaki sauce only has a small amount of sake, so you'll have some left to sip while you enjoy your Teriyaki Salmon Bowl !

-- 2 Tbsp mirin (sweet cooking rice vinegar found in the Asian section of the supermarket) (or dry sherry)
+- 2 tablespoon mirin sweet cooking rice vinegar found in the Asian section of the supermarket (or dry sherry)

 - 2 cups fresh spinach (or 1 cup frozen, thawed)

-- 1 tsp toasted sesame seeds, white or black
+- 1 teaspoon toasted sesame seeds white or black

 - Preheat oven to 400F.
 Prepare a baking sheet with aluminum foil or parchment paper and set aside.